rivtlib-dev/rivtlib.github.io/docs/index.md

 The program design follows three principles:

-- **Maximize Cut and Paste** - Calculations are text
+- **Maximize Cut and Paste** - calculation docs are plain text
-- **Integrate easily** - Python libraries connect with external programs and data
+- **Integrate easily** - flexible Python libraries connect with external data
-- **Respect your time** - Only two dozen intuitive syntax terms in the language
+- **Respect your time** - rivtText syntax defined by less than three dozen terms

 The **rivt** API uses fixed file and folder conventions for input and output to simplify formatting, navigation, and report assembly.
 Folder names are shown in